jeremiahwongyip/gabriel-clinic/docs/prompts.md

 ---

+awesome understanding! now, please think deeper and think harder to deeply explore thoroughly and systematically how best to re-imagine an improved `Project Requirements Document v3.1`, emphasizing improved UI/UX aesthetics and usability, warm and comforting landing page that is easy even for older folks to understand and navigate.
+The website must also look modern and beautiful and pleasing at the same time.
+Add some testimonials will help to attract and retain customers.
+Then meticulously create an implementation plan to create the improved and re-imagined PRD. review and validate the plan and let me approve. thank you, my most trusty UI/UX design and coding expert!

+---

 Awesome, meticulous work on your PRD!
 Please meticulously review my version of the PRD and do a comprehensive comparative analysis assessment of your PRD and my PRD below.

 ---